Chancellor of the Exchequer: Second Lord of the Treasury

-The holder of the office of Chancellor of the Exchequer is ex officio Second Lord of the Treasury as a member of the commission exercising the ancient office of Treasurer of the Exchequer.
-As Second Lord, his official residence is 11 Downing Street in London, next door to the residence of the first lord of the Treasury (a title that has for many years been held by the prime minister), who resides in 10 Downing Street.
+The holder of the office of chancellor of the exchequer is ex officio second lord of the Treasury as a member of the commission exercising the ancient office of treasurer of the exchequer.
+As second lord, her official residence is 11 Downing Street in London, next door to the residence of the first lord of the Treasury (a title that has for many years been held by the prime minister), who resides in 10 Downing Street.
 While in the past both houses were private residences, today they serve as interlinked offices, with the occupant living in an apartment made from attic rooms previously resided in by servants.

-Since 1827, the chancellor has almost always held the office of Second Lord of the Treasury when that person has not also been the prime minister.
-A notable recent exception is Kwasi Kwarteng, whom Charles III appointed Second Lord on 18 October 2022, four days after Kwarteng had resigned the chancellorship.
+Since 1827, the chancellor has always simultaneously held the office of second lord of the Treasury when that person has not also been the prime minister.

 Roles and responsibilities

 A previous chancellor, Robert Lowe, described the office in the following terms in the House of Commons, on 11 April 1870: "The Chancellor of the Exchequer is a man whose duties make him more or less of a taxing machine.
 He is entrusted with a certain amount of misery which it is his duty to distribute as fairly as he can."